 Impact of Stress

-• Mental health problems, such as depression, anxiety, and personality disorders
+- Mental health problems, such as depression, anxiety, and personality disorders

-• Cardiovascular disease, including heart disease, high blood pressure, abnormal heart rhythms, heart attacks, and strokes
+- Cardiovascular disease, including heart disease, high blood pressure, abnormal heart rhythms, heart attacks, and strokes

-• Obesity and other eating disorders
+- Obesity and other eating disorders

-• Skin and hair problems, such as acne, psoriasis, and eczema, and permanent hair loss
+- Skin and hair problems, such as acne, psoriasis, and eczema, and permanent hair loss

-• Gastrointestinal problems, such as GERD, gastritis, ulcerative colitis, and irritable colon
+- Gastrointestinal problems, such as GERD, gastritis, ulcerative colitis, and irritable colon

 How to Relieve Stress

-We all have the same 24 hours in a day, but how we spend that time can significantly affect our stress levels.
+We all have the same 24 hours in a day, but how we spend that time can greatly affect our stress levels.
 Learning what you absolutely must do yourself and what you can delegate is an effective stress reliever.
 When I realized my kids were finally old enough to do their fair share around the house and I didn’t have to do everything, I could relieve some daily stress from my life.

 To take delegation even further, learning how to outsource can be a great stress reliever.
 I love a clean house, but I don’t love spending half the day cleaning my house.
 So, I outsourced it, and now I have my sanity and a sanitized home.
-According to Calmpreneur, “When your to-do list is growing rapidly, and there aren’t enough hours in the day to get things done.
-Lack (or perceived lack) of time is a huge cause of stress and anxiety.”

 Redirecting your attention is an excellent way to relieve stress.
 With today’s stressful lifestyles, it’s important to have time that you take to do something just for the fun of it as part of your self-care.
-There are many benefits of having good old fun and it’s one of the best ways to relieve stress.
+There are many benefits of having good old fun, and it’s one of the best ways to relieve stress.

 Stress Reliever: While there are many great hobbies to choose from, this is a list of hobbies that are particularly useful in relieving stress:

-• Gardening – Gardening can be a great stress reliever because it gets you into the sunshine and fresh air while creating more beautiful surroundings around your home.
+- Gardening – Gardening can be a great stress reliever because it gets you into the sunshine and fresh air while creating more beautiful surroundings around your home.

-• Photography – Taking pictures allows you to practice seeing the world through a photographer’s eye and may help you begin to see things differently, helping to relieve stress.
+- Photography – Taking pictures allows you to practice seeing the world through a photographer’s eye and may help you begin to see things differently, helping to relieve stress.

-• Scrapbooking – Scrapbooking offers a break from what stresses you to create something beautiful that others can enjoy.
+- Scrapbooking – Scrapbooking offers a break from what stresses you to create something beautiful that others can enjoy.

-• Puzzles – Engaging your mind in a puzzle can take your focus off what’s stressing you and develop your brain power simultaneously.
+- Puzzles – Engaging your mind in a puzzle can take your focus off what’s stressing you and develop your brain power simultaneously.

-• Painting – Get in touch with your artistic side to process emotions, distract yourself, and achieve other stress management benefits.
+- Painting – Get in touch with your artistic side to process emotions, distract yourself, and achieve other stress management benefits.

-• Journaling – Writing is a hobby that can be cathartic and relaxing and provides something great to share with others.
+- Journaling – Writing is a hobby that can be cathartic and relaxing and provides something great to share with others.

 BREATHING TECHNIQUE FOR STRESS